What Cryptocurrency Should I Buy and What Strategies Are There For Buying Crypto?

 With that in mind, the intention of this article is to help guide you in the right direction to rationally assess cryptocurrencies yourself.

-This article presents some of the most important factors to consider when deciding what cryptocurrency to buy*.
+This article presents some of the most important factors to consider when deciding what cryptocurrency to buy*, as well as several popular cryptocurrency investment strategies.

 I will say this now, and I will say it again at the end.
 Please, please, please!
 Do your own homework and form your own opinions.

-*This is not investment advice, it is an opinion piece.
+*This is not official investment or financial advice, it is an opinion piece only.

-Top Considerations When Choosing What Crypto To Buy
+Top Considerations When Choosing the Best Cryptocurrency to Buy

 What problem is the crypto solving?